phiresky/blog/posts/2021/led-strips-for-indoor-lighting.md

 Many human built things are designed to block UV light, such as windows, sunglasses, and sunscreen.
 This makes sense since UV light is known to cause cancer and in general make skin age faster.
 Considering that UV light also seems to play a very important part in maintaining Vitamin D levels and also the sleep cycle I'm not so sure that's really too beneficial, especially when spending most of the day indoors.

 LED lights that include UV light do exist, so it might be interesting to sit under those, especially in the morning.
-I haven't seen anyone else intentionally exposing themselves to artificial UV light yet, and I'm not too keen on being the first to try.
+I haven't seen anyone else intentionally exposing themselves to artificial UV light yet (except solariums), and I'm not too keen on being the first to try.
 Even daylight therapy lamps usually exclude UV light.

 ### Problems

 Sadly the CRI is [not that great of a measure of light quality](https://en.wikipedia.org/wiki/Color_rendering_index#Criticism), especially for warm white light.
 It's frustrating to look too deep into this, since the CRI is usually the only measure you have anyways for home lighting and LED strips anyways.